 Powers and Abilities

 Peak-Level Athlete: Through a combination of the divine gifts granted her by the goddess Scathach and her own relentless warrior training, Red Sonja is in peak human physical condition.
-She is imbued with the maximum strength, speed, endurance, agility, and reflexes that a human female could possess without being considered superhuman.
-In the new Gail Simone series she does not possess any divine gifts, only her natural-born physical talents and learned skills.
+Her physical abilities have varied over the years, depending on the incarnation of Sonja and whether she was granted her abilities by Scathach under that particular writer.
+Generally, she is embued with the maximum strength, speed, endurance, agility, and reflexes that a human female could possess without being considered superhuman, and, on occasion under certain writers, has demonstrated low-level superhuman abilities.

 Weapon Master: Red Sonja is a virtually unparalleled sword-master of her era, having fought and defeated countless enemies with her blade.
 Even Conan, himself a legendary swordsman, cannot best her in a duel.
 Though the sword is Sonja’s weapon of choice, she is nearly as proficient with other melee weapons and can gain expertise with unfamiliar ones with minimal training.
 She is an accomplished archer and demonstrates remarkable accuracy with any distance weapon.
 Sonja’s mastery of arms includes being able to quickly improvise and construct weapons with any available materials at hand, so that even when seemingly disarmed, she is rarely weaponless.